530china/EmbeddedButton/README.md

 </p>

  <p text-align="">
-    <a href="./docs/README_zh-CN.md">[¼òÌåÖÐÎÄ]</a>
+    <a href="./docs/README_zh-CN.md">[ç®€ä½“ä¸­æ–‡]</a>
 </p>

-<h2>?
-Introduction</h2>
+<h2>ðŸ‘‹ Introduction</h2>
 EmbeddedButton is a lightweight and easy-to-use embedded key driver module that allows for unlimited expansion of buttons;

-- Supports multiple types of key events, including multi-tap, long press, short press followed by long press, and more£»
+- Supports multiple types of key events, including multi-tap, long press, short press followed by long press, and moreï¼›
 - The module implements the entire code logic based on a few simple principles;
 - Core processing adopts a data-driven approach, supporting bitwise operations for key value matching.
-It only includes basic key value definitions internally, while other key values' meanings are defined by users through **configuring key value matching rules**, without the need to modify the code intrusively, providing great flexibility.£»
+It only includes basic key value definitions internally, while other key values' meanings are defined by users through **configuring key value matching rules**, without the need to modify the code intrusively, providing great flexibility.ï¼›

-## ?
-Feature
+## ðŸŒ± Feature

 > 1.Relying on just a few simple principles, it supports the entire logic for button judgment.
 - As long as the key value is non-zero,tick++
-- Whenever the button state changes, update the key value once£¨**__append_bit()**£©,and reset the tick(to ensure the tick represents the time of press or release)
+- Whenever the button state changes, update the key value onceï¼ˆ**__append_bit()**ï¼‰,and reset the tick(to ensure the tick represents the time of press or release)
-- The length of the tick time and the button release are used as criteria to determine the end of a state, which enables good implementation of operations such as short press and long press.£»
+- The length of the tick time and the button release are used as criteria to determine the end of a state, which enables good implementation of operations such as short press and long press.ï¼›

 > 2.Implemented in C language, it cleverly uses bitwise operations to represent each button's key value in binary form, where 1 indicates a press and 0 indicates a release.